jacobm3/gti-api-examples/README.md

 # Hello
-This repo contains curl script examples for the Google Threat Intel and Mandiant Advantage Threat Intel (MATI) APIs
+This repo contains curl script examples for the Google Threat Intel, VirusTotal, and Mandiant Advantage Threat Intel (MATI) APIs.

 # Use
 ```